turbot/pipes-docs/docs/workspaces/connections.md

 At its core, Turbot Pipes is a platform to help you manage **your** stuff, and **Connections** are the way to configure Pipes to interact with your systems and services.

 Connections provide the credentials, scope, and configuration information for interacting with an external system.
 For example, you may create AWS connections and add them as schemas to Steampipe so that you can query your AWS configuration.
-Flowpipe pipelines can also use these connections, allowing you to perform remediaton actions in those same accounts.
+Flowpipe pipelines can also use these connections, allowing you to perform remediation actions on those same accounts.

 You can organize connections into **Connection Folders**.
 This makes it easier to share groups of connections across workspaces in your tenant or organization.